zafersn/c-code-teplates-for-eclipse/README.md

-# C Code Template for Eclipse
+# C Code Templates for Eclipse
 In order to use general purpose c code templates for eclipse

 ## HOW TO IMPORT TEMPLATE FILES